About CaseMate’s Property & Equity Calculator

 Professional Reports

-Generate professional technical, summary, and legal reports in PDF, HTML, Excel, or CSV formats—perfect for court filings, mediation, and client presentations.
+Generate technical and summary reports in PDF, HTML, Excel, or CSV formats to support case preparation, mediation, and client presentations.

 Legal Background